New Zealand First: Coalition with National: 2023–present

+On 4 November, Peters stated that NZ First would oppose the Government's Gene Technology Bill unless major changes were made to improve protections for humans and the environment.
+That same day, Peters announced that NZ First would introduce a member's bill seeking to ban the sale, manufacture and importation of fireworks for private use, citing the impact of fireworks on pets and farm animals, and emergency services.

 Ideology and policies

-Rather than defining the party's precise position on the left–right political spectrum, many political commentators simply label New Zealand First as populist, although the party has also been described as conservative and right-wing populist.
-Politics Professor Todd Donovan argues that "radical right / right-wing populist" is a misclassification because New Zealand First is neither radical nor right-wing.
+Historically in the 1990s and the 2000s the party was often labelled as simply populist.
+From the 2010s onwards the party has been referred to as right-wing populist.
+Over the years the party has also variously been described as nationalist centrist, conservative, socially conservative, centre-right, and right-wing.
+Conversely, academic Todd Donovan argued in 2020 that "radical right / right-wing populist" is a misclassification of New Zealand First because it is neither radical nor right-wing.

+New Zealand First takes a broadly centrist and interventionist position on economic issues and a socially conservative position on moral issues.
+The party distinguishes itself from the mainstream political establishment through its use of populist rhetoric, and supports binding referendums for major social and political change.
+The party is also anti-immigration and anti-globalisation, while also supportive of protectionism and pensioners' interests.
+The party's support base is mostly composed of middle-aged to elderly, rural and Māori voters.

 The party has long advocated direct democracy in the form of "binding citizen initiated referenda", to create "a democracy that is of the people and for the people", while forcing government "to accept the will of the people".
 Peters has also used anti-establishment and anti-elite rhetoric, such as criticising what he regards as the "intellectually arrogant elite in government and bureaucratic circles".

 At the core of New Zealand First's policies are its "Fifteen Fundamental Principles"; the first being "To put New Zealand and New Zealanders First".
 They largely echo the policies that Winston Peters, the party's founder, has advocated during his career.
 NZ First seeks to "promote and protect the customs, traditions and values of all New Zealanders".
 Commentators have described the party, and Peters himself, as nationalist.
 Former party official and parliamentary researcher Josh Van Veen has characterised the party as culturally conservative due to its emphasis on preserving heritage and respect for national symbols.
 Van Veen opines that New Zealand First's emphasis on an inclusive national identity has led to a marriage between liberal values and progressive nationalism.